 In a moot with a partner, you must decide which speaker addresses which issue(s).
-For the 2015 Paralegal Cup Moot, the speakers appear as a team as the Appellant and the Respondent (two rounds as the Appellant and two rounds as the Respondent).
+For the 2016 Paralegal Cup Moot, the speakers appear as a team as the Appellant and the Respondent (two rounds as the Appellant and two rounds as the Respondent).

 Both speakers will have to focus on two legal issues which are connected.
-The first speaker will have to address the legal issue of prejudice.
-The second speaker will balance of the interests of the accused's fair trial rights with the public's interest in the prosecution of crime.
+The first speaker will have to address the legal issue of case, which remains, was the WSIB's decision reasonable, and was their interpretation of legal causation correct.
+The second speaker will focus on the policy issues behind the statutory provisions of the Workplace Safety and Insurance Act and how the statutory provisions formed by the legislature are complicated by the Board's own authoritative internal policies and manual.
 Both speakers are responsible for discussing the public policy associated with their respective issue.